todd-dsm/mac-ops/readme.md

 Sequoia (`macOS v15.x`) marks the rebirth of mac-ops.

----
+## TL;DR

 Before you can build anything, you first need the tools.
-Herein lies automation to build a great (opinionated) MBP with a base configuration to support **Platform Engineering_** (SRE/DevOps) work.
-This build assumes: 2 pre-conditions, either:
+Herein lies automation to configure a full-featured (and highly opinionated) macOS that aims to support **Platform Engineering_** (SRE/DevOps) work.
+Read the [full breakdown] if you care.

-1. you are peeling the cellophane off the new MacBook Pro box with Apple defaults, or
-2. you are backing up a currently-configured system and applying this automation

-In either case, you are covered.
-In the second case your current configs will be backed up (locally) and replacedl; you lose nothing.

-Use this if you are:

-* a consultant that needs to configure client laptops on an adequetly annoying basis.
-* a new user and trying to learn Platform Engineering.
-  * fighting on 2 fronts (workstation and systems) is a great learning experience but is really just a distraction from work.

-> *If your job requires much different tools then perhaps a fork is best?*

----

-## Documentation

-Before jumping in, you should probably check the docs in the [wiki] first.

-If this is your *personal* laptop that also serves as your work machine, a backup procedure is strongly recommended; check the [rsync-backups] page.
-The restore process in the `bootstrap.sh` script relies on a consistent backup.
-If this is a new `macOS` laptop/install for work, you can safely skip the `rsync` step.

----

 ## Pre-Game

+1. [generate a new SSH key] if necessary
-Make sure the ssh keys associated with your GitHub account work as expected:
+2. [associate the SSH key] with your GitHub account
+3. Test it out:

 ```shell
 % ssh -T git@github.com